 The successful Liebieghaus exhibition has meanwhile been touring the world for twenty years and delighted more than three million visitors.
 Each venue presents further reconstructions – along with new insights into ancient polychromy – and brings the once brightly coloured look of antiquity’s sculptures back to life.
 A suspenseful journey with no end in sight.

-From 5 July 2022 to 26 March 2023, the exhibition "Chroma: Ancient Sculpture in Color" will be on view at The Metropolitan Museum of Art, New York City, USA.
+Until 26 March 2023, the exhibition "Chroma: Ancient Sculpture in Color" is on view at The Metropolitan Museum of Art, New York City, USA.

 Liebieghaus Skulpturensammlung, Frankfurt on the Main (January 2020 to September 2021)